You Just Found Your Event Speaker!

 Evernote puts all your notes right at your fingertips no matter where you are.
 In addition to super fast and easy note taking and retrieval, you’ll learn how to clip items from the Internet (rather than saving entire bulky web pages!) and use OCR technology to search your digitized documents like newspaper articles.
 Evernote harnesses the power of the Cloud to allow you to work across all your computing devices (including your iPad and smartphone.)
 Best of all, it’s free!

 Get the Scoop on Your Ancestors with Newspapers

 Yearning to “read all about it?”
 Newspapers are a fantastic source of research leads, information and historical context for your family history.
 Learn the specialized approach that is required to achieve success in locating the news on your ancestors.
 Includes 3 Cool Tech Tools that will get you started.

 Inspiring Ways to Capture the Interest of the Non-Genealogists in Your Family

 If you are researching your family tree but haven’t shared it with your family in a way that sparks their interest, then you are only experiencing half of the joy of genealogy!
-And if your descendants don’t grasp the importance of their heritage, your hard work may tragically find it’s way to the city dump when you are gone.
+And if your descendants don’t grasp the importance of their heritage, your hard work may tragically find its way to the city dump when you are gone.
 Don’t just collect your family history and store it away in binders and files!
-Learn how creative displays and crafts can capture the imagination of your non-historian friends and relatives, while honoring your ancestors.
+Learn how creative displays, crafts and digital content can capture the imagination of your non-historian friends and relatives, while honoring your ancestors.
 These projects are guaranteed to inspire your family to ask you to tell them more about the family tree!